smarthomej/addons/bundles/org.smarthomej.binding.http/README.md

 ## Channels

+The thing has two channels of type `requestDateTime` which provide the timestamp of the last successful (`lastSuccess`) and last failed (`lastFailure`) request.

+Additionally, the thing can be extended with data channels.
 Each item type has its own channel-type.
 Depending on the channel-type, channels have different configuration options.
 All channel-types (except `image`) have `stateExtension`, `commandExtension`, `stateTransformation`, `commandTransformation` and `mode` parameters.